Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

-- **Humbled/Traveling to the Mojave - What do I get to keep when I transition from the Capital Wasteland to the Mojave Wasteland (get humbled/Benny'd)?**
+- **Humbled/Traveling to the Mojave/Capital Wasteland - What do I get to keep when I transition from from one Wasteland to the other (get humbled/Benny'd)?**
   - The players level, skills, and karma are reset.
 Perks are retained.
 Skills gained from skill books are retained.
 Caps are stolen and permanently removed.
 Gear is stolen, though can later be recovered.

 - **Items - What does ___ item do?**